-- The Authority is well-organized to effectively carry out its various duties.
-Of equal importance, the Authority continuously evaluates and adjusts its organizational structure and staffing needs to properly address emerging issues and shifting priorities. - The Authority's staff members have the qualifications and experience commensurate with their responsibilities and have demonstrated their ability to make organizational and staffing changes as required, maintaining a cost-effective and efficient operational structure. - The Authority has identified and focused on rates as a central management issue.
+- The Authority is well organized to effectively carry out its various duties.
+Of equal importance, the Authority continually evaluates and adjusts its organizational structure to properly address emerging issues and shifting priorities.
+Most recently, the Authority elected to create an Administration and Finance Division effective January 2010, combining two previously separate Divisions.
+This will result in some financial savings and a slightly more streamlined reporting structure. - The Authority's staff members have the qualifications and experience commensurate with their responsibilities and have demonstrated their ability to make organizational and staffing changes as required, maintaining a cost-effective and efficient operational structure. - The Authority has identified and focused on rates as a central management issue.
 The Authority has worked closely with the Advisory Board to contain expenses.
-At the same time, the Authority has devised and implemented strategies to minimize rate increases, including seeking and obtaining additional federal and state funding, while controlling capital and operational spending.
+At the same time, the Authority has devised and implemented strategies to minimize rate increases, including bond refunding and defeasance, while controlling capital and operational spending.

-- The Authority is placing new emphasis on developing programs and procedures for effectively operating and maintaining new and existing water and wastewater facilities.
-In addition, the Authority continues to devote substantial attention to maintaining and enhancing water quality as it operates existing and develops new water facilities. - In response to the federally mandated Bioterrorism Act, the Authority has assessed and implemented a security improvement program at the critical water facilities throughout the system.
+- The Authority's initiative for maintaining water and wastewater assets has become a central element of the capital plan.
+In addition, the Authority continues to devote substantial attention to maintaining and enhancing water quality as it operates existing and develops new water facilities, as well as managing the implementation of its CSO Program. - In response to the federally mandated Bioterrorism Act, the Authority has assessed and implemented a security improvement program at the critical water facilities throughout the Waterworks System.
 The security improvement program includes several degrees of operational and procedural requirements and emergency response plans that are directly tied to the National Homeland Security Readiness System.